CURRICULUM VITAE

 The National Book Review: 10/1/19

-New York Times Book Review: review, 10/27 print issue:
+New York Times Book Review: review, 10/27 print edition:

 Wall Street Journal: review, 10/31/19